Nektro/CssMaterial/README.md

 # CssMaterial
-A Material Design implementation in CSS
+A Material Design implementation in CSS.

-_Was https://github.com/Nektro/CssMaterial but GitHub for desktop doesn't support submodules, so now it's here._

 Give a little Material Design to your website with CssMaterial.
 All features require classes on the appropriate tags, so only use the components you need!